-How Closing a Credit Card Affects Your Credit
+How Closing Credit Cards Affects Your Credit

-- Age of your accounts
+- It reduces the age of accounts

 - The average age of all your credit card accounts